-Getting outdoors can be exciting and challenging.
-For some, it’s especially challenging.
+Getting outdoors can be exciting.
+But for some, it’s especially challenging.
 You, or those you love, may have health and/or mobility issues that preclude venturing onto rocky or rooty trails.
 Your children may have special needs.
 You may have toddlers, or older parents who can no longer venture onto the demanding trails they used to.

-If you are like many these days, you are spending a lot more time outdoors.
-Getting out on trails has taken on new appeal.
-But do you worry about finding a safe place to park when you consider visiting a local trail?
+Do you worry about finding a safe place to park when you consider visiting a local trail?
 What are the best clothes to wear?
-Things to bring with you?
+What to bring with you?
 Regardless of your challenges, the outdoors is not off-limits.

 “How do you find all these trails?”
 Finding Easy Walks Wherever You are (available on Amazon) is my (extended) answer.
 You’ll learn how we discover Easy Walks when we visit a new area, find new places to walk nearby as well, and so much more.
 Here’s a more detailed review.

 Marjorie Turner Hollman is a writer who loves the outdoors, and has completed three guides to Easy Walking trails in Massachusetts.
 She has recently released her latest book, Finding Easy Walks Wherever You Are.
 With limited mobility, she uses hiking poles when heading outdoors.
 She has been published in local, regional, and national publications. https://marjorieturner.com/easy-walks/

 Blog Posts–Easy Walks” under “Categories” offers the latest posts.
 By subscribing to this blog (below) you’ll Get tips for how to better enjoy the outdoors when you visit new trails, learn safety tips, find out essential items you need to take with you on every walk, and so much more.
 Sign up to be sure to hear about great new places to enjoy the outdoors.